lmi/Copernicus/README.md

 ### Structure

-- `cams`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.
+- `Atmosphere/`: Contains notebook for the hands-on session for Copernicus Atmosphere monitroing service.
-- `../`:
-- `../`:
+   - `/img/`: Contains images to fully display the notebook.

 ---